render-ydb/render-builder/README.md

 Plug-ins written using WebpackBuilderPluginClass will have a getConfig static method,Plug-ins written using WebpackBuilderPluginClass will have a getConfig static method, which can be used to obtain the webpack-chain configuration inside the plug-in.

+**The run method in the plug-in must return config, which is convenient for other plug-ins to use or provided to rende-builder for compilation.**

 For example, the following code can obtain the webpack-chain configuration in DemoWebpackPlugin:

 ```javascript